AceCentre/AACSpeakHelper/README.md

 ## Introduction

 AAC Speak Helper is designed to enhance your ability to communicate.
-It leverages the copy-paste clipboard to offer translation services in various languages, and uses Text-to-Speech (TTS) technology from a range of providers to read aloud the translated text.
-You can easily configure all these functionalities through our Configure app, and even maintain multiple settings files for different tasks.
+It leverages the copy-paste clipboard to offer translation services in various languages.
+It uses multiple providers' Text-to-Speech (TTS) technology to read aloud the translated text.
+You can easily configure all these functionalities through our Configure app and maintain numerous settings files for different tasks.

 ## Use Case

-Imagine you are a Ukrainian speaker with limited English skills, residing in a care facility.
-AAC Speak Helper acts as a bridge between you and your caregivers, translating your Ukrainian text into English.
-Moreover, it also supports people who need to speak in languages that are less commonly supported, by using TTS technology.
+Imagine you are a Ukrainian speaker with limited English skills residing in a care facility.
+AAC Speak Helper bridges you and your caregivers, translating Ukrainian text into English.
+Moreover, it supports people who need to speak languages less commonly supported by TTS technology.

 [![Overview Video](https://cdn.loom.com/sessions/thumbnails/dcd185df50224279a0c2630b6ca6b04f-1694639990490-with-play.gif)](https://www.loom.com/share/dcd185df50224279a0c2630b6ca6b04f)

 ## Compatibility

 AAC Speak Helper is a lightweight Windows executable.
-It can be called from any AAC app on Windows that has the capability to run external programs.
+It can be called from any AAC app on Windows that can run external programs.

 ## How it Works

-Once text is copied to the clipboard (using Ctrl+C), AAC Speak Helper reads that text.
-Depending on the configuration settings, it either translates the text using the selected service and speaks it aloud or simply reads the text.
-There are additional features such as putting intonation (or style) onto some voices.
-We have a little graphical application that can configure the app.
-The main application though has no interface.
+AAC Speak Helper reads the text once the text is copied to the clipboard (using Ctrl+C).
+Depending on the configuration settings, it either translates the text using the selected service, speaks it aloud, or reads it.
+There are additional features, such as putting intonation (or style) onto some voices.
+We have a graphical application that can configure the app.
+The main application, though, has no interface.

 ## Installation